Los Angeles Retaliation Lawsuit | FEHA | Employment Lawyers

 Moreover, an employer cannot retaliate against an employee who challenged behavior (by the employer) which the employee has a reasonable and good faith belief to be illegal.
 A California employer, therefore, cannot terminate or otherwise retaliate against an employee who reports the misconduct or misdeeds on the basis of this good faith belief.

 Here’s an example:

-- Disclosing Improper Acts which affect the Public;
+- Disclosing Improper Acts that affect the Public

 What is an Unlawful Employment Practice?

 If an employer takes any of the following actions against you because of your protected activity, you may have a claim under the FEHA: